Optical illusion: Hawke's Bay photographer's bird snap turns people's brains upside down

 Hawke's Bay Today readers have been stumped by a local photographer's snap of a bird, and the weird optical illusion the camera created.

-The picture in Monday's paper caused confusion amongst readers, some of whom were convinced that the picture had been printed upside down.
+The picture in Monday's paper caused confusion among readers, some of whom were convinced that the picture had been printed upside down.

 Trewheeller said he was also surprised by how it looked when he had taken the photo down by Ahuriri Estuary on Saturday evening.